joeldodich/zubridge/packages/electron/README.md

 ## Features

 - **Zustand-like API** for state management across main and renderer processes
+- **Frontend flexibility** - works with React, other frontend frameworks, or vanilla JavaScript
 - **Choice of state management solutions**:
   - Zustand adapter with support for store handlers, separate handlers, and Redux-style reducers
   - Redux adapter for Redux/Redux Toolkit integration